-So, to narrow down what I mean, I’m really talking about having your own Online Store.
+So, to narrow down what I mean, I’m talking about having your very own Online Store.
 This might seem like a lot of work, and it is, but the upsides could be huge.

 My own requirements:

-1. An online story which will take care of payments, international taxes etc.
+1. An online store that will take care of payments, international taxes, etc.

 2. Able to host e-books, audio files, and other digital products.
-Physical products is not an immediate concern, although if the option exists I am willing to look at it.
+Physical products are not an immediate concern, although Payhip, for example, supports this option.

-I would advise investigating fairly thoroughly in advance.
-The field is wide and although there is usually very little penalty in jumping the gun, in this day and age, it is probably better to find out what you want rather than diving straight in.
+I would advise you to investigate in advance.
+The field is wide and although there is usually very little penalty in jumping straight in, it is probably better to find out what you want rather than diving straight in.
 Time is money.

-Also, some of the platforms don’t like lurkers, so best to have a product ready to go so that they don’t suspend your account due to inactivity or worse block you as a suspected security scammer.
-Some stories indicated that this might happen anyway, but you can minimise the likelihood.
+Also, while some platforms allow free trial accounts, others don’t like lurkers, so it is best to have a product ready to go.
+That way, they won’t suspend your account because of inactivity or worse, block you as a suspected scammer.
+Some stories say this might happen anyway, but you can minimize the risks.

-1. Have product created and ready to sell, or at least preorder (in a week, say)
+1. Have the product created and ready to sell, or at least preorder (in a week, say)

 2. Find/define a niche and need

-2. sign up to an account on your platform of choice
+3. Sign up for an account on your platform of choice

 Gumroad